songyaochen/SSY236_Project/README.md

 # SSY236 Final Project - Group 2: Robot Navigation Based on a Bayesian Classifier

 The project is to use a probabilistic classifier and logic to navigate towards an object and find them.
-The expected pipeline is shown in the image below:
 <!-- PROJECT LOGO -->
 <br />
 <div align="center">